PedroHFMx/Calendar/README.md

-This is a Python calendar code to get all days in the Month based on the Year selected
+This is a Python calendar code to get all days in a Month, based on the Year selected

 Call the function calendar() and pass the year and the month by parameters like this: calendar(2030, 7)